Detailed guides to painful problems, treatments & moresitemap

 • Boot-nail-guy is the best example of these kinds of examples: a case study of a fellow who experienced great pain because he thought a nail had gone through his foot, but in fact it had gone through his toes.
 But we simply don’t know enough about exactly what happened.
 I’ve written in detail about Boot Nail Guy.

 • Nocebo is the well-documented phenomenon of fear-powered symptoms that seems to show that psychosomatic pain is possible.
 It may be one of the best arguments for psychosomatic pain, but it’s also not quite the slam dunk it looks like.
-More below.
+More on this one below.

 • The phenomenon of sensitization can be used to make the case that pain can be generated from nothing, especially the phenomenon like allodynia — pain from non-noxious stimuli.
-However, sensitization involves sensory amplification — a stronger signal, not a stronger perception.
+But it’s an illusion.
+The stimulus is non-noxious, but it’s being amplified by dysfunctional, highly sensitized nociception, which occurs in the aftermath of tissue insult.
+While there's room for (highly technical) debate about the role of nociception in allodynia, it’s widely accepted that it remains a nociceptive phenomenon.

 • Electromagnetic sensitivity is a real illness in which people report pain in response to something that cannot actually harm them, which might mean that their pain is psychosomatic.
 However, it might also mean that they all just have an undiagnosed pathology (e.g. fibromyalgia), and the EMS thing is just a hypothesis they’ve embraced to explain it.
 Once that hypothesis is embraced, the obsessiveness and paranoia about EMF very naturally follows — but it gets them labelled as mentally ill.